National Coalition Party: 2000–present

-In 2014, Katainen stepped down as party chair and Prime Minister of Finland for a vice-president position in the European Commission.
+In 2014, Katainen stepped down as party chair and Prime Minister of Finland for a vice-presidential position in the European Commission.
 Katainen was replaced by Alexander Stubb as chair of the National Coalition Party in the June 2014 leadership election and thus became the prime minister.
-Katainen's cabinet was likewise succeeded by the cabinet of Alexander Stubb on 23 June 2014.
+Katainen's cabinet was likewise succeeded by the Stubb Cabinet on 23 June 2014.
 Stubb went on to lead the party into the 2015 parliamentary election, in which the National Coalition Party placed second in votes and third in parliamentary seats.
 After the election, National Coalition joined a right-leaning majority coalition consisting of the three largest parties – the Centre Party, the Finns Party and the National Coalition Party.
 During his term, Stubb faced growing criticism for the NCP's poor poll results, the declining economy as well as compromises in the three-party government.
-After two years as party chair, Stubb was voted by 441 to 361 to be replaced by Petteri Orpo at the leadership election of June 2016.
+After two years as party chair, Stubb was voted by 361 to 441 to be replaced by Petteri Orpo at the leadership election of June 2016.

+After the 2019 election, it became the third-largest party in the Finnish Parliament, behind the Social Democrats and the Finns Party, and became the second-largest opposition party after being excluded from the Rinne Cabinet.

+Following the 2023 general election, it became the largest party with 48 seats.
+As a result, its leader Petteri Orpo started forming a coalition government.
+The Orpo Cabinet was sworn into office on 20 June 2023, a NCP-led coalition with the Finns Party, Christian Democrats and Swedish People's Party of Finland.

+In February 2024, National Coalition Party candidate Alexander Stubb was elected as Finland's next president.
+In the second round of the election he beat Pekka Haavisto, a green running as an independent, by 51.6 percent to 48.4 percent.